doy/rbw/README.md

 `rbw help` can be used to get more information about the available functionality.

+Run `rbw get <name>` to get your passwords.
+If you also want to get the username or the note associated, you can use the flag `--full`.

 ## Related projects

 * [rofi-rbw](https://github.com/fdw/rofi-rbw): A rofi frontend for Bitwarden